QSC Audio Products

-QSC is an American manufacturer of audio products including power amplifiers, loudspeakers, digital mixers and digital signal processors including the Q-Sys networked audio, video and control platform.
-QSC products are used by professional installed, portable, production, corporate and cinema customers worldwide.
+QSC is an American manufacturer of audio, video and control products such as amplifiers, loudspeakers, cameras, video endpoints, and digital signal processors including the Q-SYS networked audio, video and control platform.

+QSC and Q-SYS products are used by audio and video professionals for commercial applications, including enterprise collaboration, higher education, sports venues, themed entertainment, and cinema customers worldwide.

+The company holds five offices in the United States, including Austin, Boulder, Fort Wayne, San Luis Obispo, and its headquarters in Costa Mesa, with further international presence in London, Nieuwegein, Sinsheim, Zurich, Wattens, Dubai, Hong Kong, Beijing, Singapore, Bangalore, and Tokyo.

 History

 The company was founded in 1968 by Patrick Howe Quilter, who serves as chairman of the board of directors.
 Quilter was at the time an engineering student with a keen interest in electronics and music.
 In 1967 Quilter had learned that the bass player in his brother’s high school band was searching for an affordable bass amp.
 When Quilter learned his budget was $250.00, he said “I could probably make you something for that kind of money,” giving birth to the first QSC amp.
 With many musician friends and acquaintances seeking him out to make guitar amps, he left school to start his company with the financial backing of family and friends.

 At first the company was a storefront operation in Costa Mesa, California, a combination of manufacturing and retail operations under one roof.
 The amplifiers were built in the back and sold out front.
 The first employees were mostly friends helping out.